plblum/jivs/planning/ModelRulesService Design Problems.md

 That matters because save failures are not simply another kind of validator result.

-They are their own part of the workflow and often arrive back at the client as `BusinessLogicErrors`.
+They are their own part of the workflow and often arrive back at the client as `ExternalIssuesFound`.

 ---